NC firm says broadband improvements in Wayne County could be a decade-long project

 But they weren’t always that way.

-There were computers donated along with the office furniture, but eventually they were reduced to parts or given to people who might actually be able to use them.
+In fact, there were computers donated along with the office furniture but eventually they were parted out or given to people who might actually be able to use them.

 The need for improved broadband service is clear, but what isn’t needed are more empty promises for the unserved and underserved residents of Wayne County.

-That answer will be in hand by May 2020, but a resolution for service-related issues could be realistically 10 years away, a company consultant said.
+That answer will be in-hand by May 2020 but a resolve for service related issues could be, realistically, ten years away, a company consultant said.

 Based out of Blowing Rock, North Carolina, BRASG has done extensive work in both Virginia and West Virginia providing consulting in the energy and telecommunications markets.

-To get a better idea of the specific needs the area has, Picchi and other consultants have met with community stakeholders to gather opinions and aid in assessment.
+To get a better idea of the specific needs the area has, Picchi and other consultants have spent a significant amount of time meeting with community stake holders to gather opinions and aid in assessment.

 Likens was one of those stakeholders, and is a prime example of the untapped potential that sits within the county’s borders, significantly hindered by insufficient broadband service.

-“Our original dream was to create a learning center and have the ability to offer GED classes, online distance learning through Mountwest (Community & Technical College) and possibly Marshall University,” he said.
+“Our original dream was to create a learning center and have the ability to offer GED classes, online distance learning through Mountwest and possibly Marshall University,” he said.

-The first two weeks of the assessment project were spent getting to know the area, where the needs were and what the best solution might be, and though Picchi said it’s too early to answer any of those questions, he did draw a comparison between Wayne and another major West Virginia project.
+The first two weeks of the assessment project were spent getting to know the area, where the needs were and what the best solution might be, and though Picchi said it’s way to early to answer any of those questions, he did draw a comparison between Wayne and another major WV project.

-“We did a project not too long ago in an area that might surprise you because it was near a major Tier 1 research university and they had a very similar situation,” Picchi said.
-“We did our research, presented a capital estimate and told them that realistically they could probably knock off a lot of the low-hanging fruit in a year, but to get to everybody it was probably going to take 10 years.”
+“We did a project not too long ago in an area that might surprise you because it was near a major Tier 1 Research University and they had a very similar situation,” Picchi said.
+“We did our research, presented a capital estimate and told them that realistically they could probably knock off a lot of the low-hanging fruit in a year but to get to everybody it was probably going to take ten years.”

-He estimated that nearly 62% of all households in the county do not have access to broadband — a figure far beyond the national average of 6% without such service.
+He estimated that nearly 62% of all households in the county have access to broadband — a figure far beyond the national average of 6%.

 Picchi believes, because of the geography of the region, that a possible solution could be a hybrid of wired and wireless service, but at this point there are no answers, but he hopes to find them soon.

 “This isn’t a Band-Aid fix.
-It’s not throwing a couple million dollars at something, but it’s building infrastructure that will change the region,” Picchi said.
-“There’s a natural disillusionment, but you can’t stop swinging just because you’ve struck out 13 times in a row.”
+It’s not throwing a couple million dollars at something, but its building infrastructure that will change the region,” Picchi said.
+“There’s a natural disillusionment, but you can’t stop swinging just because you’ve struck out thirteen times in a row.”

 Picchi and other company consultants are scheduled to present further findings and a more complete project update at an upcoming Wayne County Commission meeting this month.